redhat-best-practices-for-k8s/test-network-function/CATALOG.md

 Property|Description
 ---|---
 Version|v1.0.0
+Description|A test to check the deployments scale in/out.
+The test starts getting the current replicaCount (N) of the deployment/s with the Pod Under Test.
+Then, it executes the scale-in oc command for (N-1) replicas.
+Lastly, it executes the scale-out oc command, restoring the original replicaCount of the deployment/s.
-Description|A test to check the deployments scale in/out Result Type|normative
+Result Type|normative
 Intrusive|true
 Modifications Persist After Test|false